BIBLE PASSAGE:

 (1 John 4:8)

-He is also holy and His holiness demands that all sin is to be
+God is also holy, and His holiness demands that all sin deserves

-and salvation for sinful man.
+and salvation for sinful mankind.
 His love provided the cross of

-Jesus where mankind can find cleansing and forgiveness.
+Jesus where mankind can find cleansing, forgiveness, peace, joy

-No matter what sin you have committed, no matter how dark, dirty,
+No matter what sin we have committed, no matter how dark, dirty,

-shameful, or terrible your sin may be, God loves you.
+shameful, or terrible our sin may be, God still loves us.
 His love is

-to every person and involves a choice, because God will not force
+to every person and it requires a choice, because God will not force

 Himself on anyone against their will.

-In order to fully experience His love, we have to believe in, and
+If we want to fully experience His love, we must believe in, and

 receive His Son, Jesus Christ.
-In addition, we have to be willing
+In addition, we must be willing to

-our goals, our emotions, our attitudes, our priorities, etc.).
-And the
+goals, our emotions, our attitudes, our priorities, etc.).
+The good

-good news is, when God changes us, His Word assures us that we
+news is, when God changes us, His Word assures us that we will

 ACTION: